-Test your fitness and burn 12 calories a minute with these workouts of the day top coaches swear by
+Test your fitness, burn serious calories, and work every muscle in your body with these workouts of the day and CrossFit circuits top coaches swear by.

 How it works: Do 5 circuits for time.

 The trainer: Grant Foreman, a San Diego, CA-based trainer